FrostyX/fedora-magazine/2020-december.md

 [gping][gping] is a more visually intriguing alternative to the standard `ping` command, as it shows results in a graph.
-It is also possible to ping multiple hosts at the same time to visually compare the times of their responses.
+It is also possible to ping multiple hosts at the same time to easily compare the times of their responses.

 ![gping][gping-img]